Deceased estates and duty

 A transfer of dutiable property is subject to duty under the Duties Act 2000 (the Duties Act) unless an exemption applies.
 Where dutiable property is transferred in accordance with the terms of a will or codicil it may be exempt from duty under section 42 of the Duties Act.

-Section 42 of the Duties Act exempts certain transfers of dutiable property where the transfer is by the legal personal representative of a deceased person (the executor) to a beneficiary of the deceased's estate and is not made for valuable consideration.
+In order for s42 to apply, the transfer must be in accordance with the terms of the will or codicil or be made by the legal personal representative of a deceased person (the executor) to a beneficiary of the deceased's estate and not be made for valuable consideration.

 This ruling explains how the exemption under s42 applies.

 Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be processed using Duties Online (DOL) and assessed as exempt under s42(1).

 Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel in equal shares.
 The executor arranges for the transfer of the property to Stephen, Andrew and Rachel in equal shares.
 This transfer is strictly in accordance with the will and must be lodged with us via Duties Online.

 Property transfers to be lodged with us (non Duties Online)